friedchicken1/summer-studio/content/week3.md

 ![alt text](https://raw.githubusercontent.com/friedchicken1/summer-studio/master/data/img/3/0%20star%20rating.png)
 ##### Above: Button disabled state was 'true' unless we filled out these 3 parts of the form

 Not by editing the stars, but by editing the button's disabled state to 'false' we were able to disable the client-side authentication on the form and submit without touching any star rating.
 And thus completed the 0 star review challenge.
-This was all I did for Monday, as class ended.

 ### Access Controls
 I worked on a group presentation detailing the OWASP web vulnerability of Broken Access Controls, with my fellow members Anthony and Dylan.
 The presentation was to be given on Thursday morning, and had a time limit of 6 minutes.